 - A mental RFC that describes your mental limitations.

-- Statements from both of your doctors who are treating you for your back injury, and your psychiatrist treating your depression that explain how this disability is affecting your ability to work.
+- Statements from each of your doctors that explain how the condition they treat affects your ability to work.

 - A list of your medications with details about dosage and side effects.

-When applying for long term disability benefits, your strongest evidence will be your doctors.
-Your claim will need strong medical evidence from all of your treating physicians including medical records, RFC reports from all of the doctors treating you, medication lists, reports of compliance, therapy notes, and statements from your doctors.
-It is a lot of information to gather alone.
-You can consult an attorney to help you win your claim.
+When applying for long-term disability benefits, your most substantial evidence will be from your doctors.
+Your claim will need strong medical evidence from all your treating physicians, including medical records, RFC reports from all the doctors treating you, medication lists, reports of compliance, therapy notes, and statements from your doctors.

 Leave a Reply